wp-plugins/pinpoll/readme.txt

 == Screenshots ==

+1. PINPOLL WordPress Widget - it's free!
-1. Activated widget in the plug-in section of WordPress
+2. Activated widget in the plug-in section of WordPress
-2. Widget dragged to sidebar of the active theme, using a specific poll to be displayed
+3. Widget dragged to sidebar of the active theme, using a specific poll to be displayed
-3. Widget dragged to sidebar of the active theme, using a random poll from a specific category to be displayed
+4. Widget dragged to sidebar of the active theme, using a random poll from a specific category to be displayed
-4. Settings of the Code Generator and code to be copied from textfield
+5. Settings of the Code Generator and code to be copied from textfield
-5. Code snippet is included in post
+6. Code snippet is included in post
-6. Screenshot of polls displayed in a post and the sidebar
+7. Screenshot of polls displayed in a post and the sidebar

 == Changelog ==

 = 1.0 =
 * Initial public release.

+= 1.0.1 =
+* Tested an upgraded for 3.8.2 compatibility

 == Upgrade Notice ==
 * This is the very first version, we keep improving the widget on a regular basis - stay tuned!